Two of SAP’s key Business ByDesign customers say their upgrade to version 2.6 hasn’t gone quite as they had hoped.

 Microsoft made the Windows Server 8 and Azure connection clearer, raising hopes for easier development in the cloud.

-The influx of mobile devices into the corporate network environment is crearting a significant requirement for more reselkler delivered managed services to help users cope.
-Consumerisation of IT, with staff brining in their own devices, has become one of the major themes of this year, causing both
+The influx of mobile devices into the corporate network environment is creating a significant requirement for more reseller delivered managed services to help users cope.

 US firms are hiring UK IT consultants in the digital sector with an 275% increase in the number of American firms hiring Brits over the last year.
 The figures, from PeoplePerHour, showed IT and web programming as well as web design were the skills most in demand.